jboss-developer/jboss-brms-quickstarts/helloworld-cep/README.md

 Access the running application in a browser at the following URL:  <http://localhost:8080/brms-helloworld-cep-web/>

 You are presented to a form that allows you to create finance transactions.
+Test the rules by doing the following:

-- Leave the values (10, CREDIT_CARD) and click on `Register Transaction` button.
+- Leave the default values (10, CREDIT_CARD) and click on the `Register Transaction` button.
-A message `CREDIT_CARD transaction of USD 10 registered!` will be presented.
+A message `CREDIT_CARD transaction of USD 10 registered!` is displayed.

-- Click more 4 times in less than 5 seconds on `Register Transaction` button.
+- Click more 4 times in less than 5 seconds on the `Register Transaction` button.
 A message `Transaction Denied!
-More than 3 transactions in less than 5 seconds` will be presented.
-This demonstrates that the first rule was applied.
+More than 3 transactions in less than 5 seconds` is displayed.
+This demonstrates the first rule was applied to this transaction event.

-- Now set the value to 100 and click on `Register Transaction` button.
+- Now set the amount to 100 and click on the `Register Transaction` button.
 A message `Transaction Denied!
-This Credit Card transaction value of USD 100 is more than twice the medium value ( USD 32.5 ) of the last 4 Credit Card Transactions` will be present.
-This demonstrates that the second rule was applied to this transaction/event.
+This Credit Card transaction amount of USD 100 is more than twice the average amount ( USD 32.5 ) of the last 4 Credit Card Transactions` is displayed.
+This demonstrates that the second rule was applied to this transaction event.

-- Click again on `Regiser Transaction` and in less than 10 seconds change the type to `WITHDRAW` and click on `Register Transaction` button.
+- Click again on `Register Transaction` and in less than 10 seconds change the type to `WITHDRAW` and click on the `Register Transaction` button.
 A message `Transaction Denied!
-There was a Withdraw transaction in less than 10 seconds after a Credit Card transaction` will be presented.
-This demonstrates that the third rule was applied to WITHDRAW transaction.
+A withdrawal transaction is not allowed less than 10 seconds after a Credit Card transaction` is displayed.
+This demonstrates that the third rule was applied to the WITHDRAW transaction event.

 Undeploy the Archive